 Best glue for sticking twigs to wood

-One of the most common art projects featuring twigs is creating a natural looking photo frame.
+One of the most common art projects featuring twigs is creating a natural-looking photo frame.

 The best glue for twigs to wood, paper, or card is PVA glue.
 It’s safe to use and completely non-toxic so it’s great for kids too.

-You can paint, varnish or stain the dried glue just like you can with wood, so it makes a great looking art piece without any visible glue holding it together.
+You can paint, varnish or stain the dried glue just like you can with wood, so it makes a great-looking art piece without any visible glue holding it together.

 Best glue for twigs for outdoors projects

 For outdoor projects – the best option is to pick up a waterproof wood glue variant like Elmer’s Carpenters Glue MAX.
-It’s usually a little more expensive than regular wood glue or school glue, but unlike cheaper options it won’t fall apart when it gets wet.
+It’s usually a little more expensive than regular wood glue or school glue, but unlike cheaper options, it won’t fall apart when it gets wet.

-If you don’t need to paint or varnish your project afterwards, you may also choose to use E6000, Amazing Goop, or even just regular Superglue instead.
+If you don’t need to paint or varnish your project afterward, you may also choose to use E6000, Amazing Goop, or even just regular Superglue instead.
 All of these dry clear and will hold up to water, but can’t be painted or stained like wood glue can.